Nib (pen): Stub nib

 A stub nib usually lies somewhere between a broad and a pointed nib.
 The stub nib comes to a flat point, like a broad nib, and pulling the pen down will create a wider line than a line drawn across, again, like a broad nib.
 The main differences are in matters of degree.
 In a stub nib, the nib is generally smaller than in a broad nib, though there are some very broad nibs that would be considered a stub nib.
 In a stub nib, the corners are more rounded than in a sharp broad nib used for decorative writing.
 This is because stub nibs on steel pens were invented as a reaction to the sharp and scratchy nature of the early pointed steel pens, and are intended to be for rapid and easy writing.

 Many of the early steel stub nibs were marketed to professions who had a need to write large amounts of text rapidly, without caring if the text was finely written or not.
 Names such as Judge's Quill, or Probate Pen or Lawyer's Pen all point to the legal profession as a major type of customer.
-You also had other professions like Chancellors or Congressional which imply people who needed to write a lot, and to write it quickly and easily.
+There were also other professions, like Chancellors or Congressional personnel which imply people who needed to write a lot, and to write it quickly and easily.

 One finds stub nibs most often today on fountain pens.
-These are usually measured in millimeters. (common sizes range from .9mm up to 1.1 or 1.5mm, though one can find others outside of this range) On fountain pens, the difference between a broad nib and a stub nib can get even murkier with all of the variations ranging from what's often called an Italic nib, which tends to have sharper corners like a traditional broad dip nib, to a Cursive Italic or some such variation with more rounded corners to facilitate smooth and continuous writing.
+These are usually measured in millimeters (common sizes range from .9mm up to 1.1 or 1.5mm, though one can find others outside of this range).
+On fountain pens, the difference between a broad nib and a stub nib can get even murkier with all of the variations ranging from what's often called an Italic nib, which tends to have sharper corners like a traditional broad dip nib, to a Cursive Italic or some such variation with more rounded corners to facilitate smooth and continuous writing.

 A stub nib can be a good choice if one hopes to achieve modulation in line (thick and thin) you can get with a flexible nib, but if they also want the smoother and easier action of a monoline (non-flexible) nib.
 To write with a stub nib, just as you do with a broad nib, you try and hold it at a consistent angle to the line of writing.
 For italic writing, that can be 45°.
 For general cursive, traditionally with a stub dip pen, they would hold the pen at 0°, or parallel to the line of writing.
 The best advice is to experiment and see which angle seems more pleasing with your style of writing.

 One modern example of someone using a stub nib for rapid, and most certainly, extensive writing was the author Shelby Foote, the historian of the American Civil War.
 In an interview with the Paris Review he reveals that he wrote the entire transcript of his 3000+ page history of the Civil War with an Esterbrook #313 Probate Pen, a rather broad stub dip pen.